LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 ###  Step 2: Configure Grafana and prepare/import the dashboard
 - Download and install Grafana
-  - download rpm from https://grafana.com/ and start Grafana service: `systemctl start grafana-server.service`
+  - download the rpm from https://grafana.com/ and start Grafana service: `systemctl start grafana-server.service`
-     - Note: For the older/legacy Spark_Perf_Dashboard_v01 do not use Grafana 7.4.0 or higher
 - Alternative: run Grafana on a Docker container: http://docs.grafana.org/installation/docker/
 - Connect to the Grafana web interface as admin and configure
   - By default: http://yourGrafanaMachine:3000